dmccreary/personal-finance/docs/glossary.md

 **Example:** This class compares fixed-rate, adjustable-rate, FHA, VA, and other mortgage types to help you determine which would best suit your housing needs and financial situation.

+#### Municipal Bonds

+Debt securities issued by state and local governments to fund public projects, often offering tax-exempt interest income.

+**Example:** This course explains how municipal bonds can provide tax-advantaged income for investors in higher tax brackets.

 #### Mutual Funds

 Investment vehicles that pool money from multiple investors to purchase a diversified portfolio of stocks, bonds, or other securities, managed by professional fund managers.